jswayne12/NLP_Twitter_News_Media_Project/README.md

 - Then simply run the program and follow the instructions as given.
 The options are given in the order of a usual data project, starting with data collection up to NLP processes, but one can simply choose the process as they need them.
 - When transferring over into a jupyter notebook, one can use a modified version of the code given in data_viz.py.
-The modification would revolve around eliminating the OOP aspects and setting the methods as simply functions within the notebook
+The modification would revolve around eliminating the OOP aspects and setting the methods as simply functions within the notebook.
+  (Examples of this can be seen in the notebooks published.)